CrestfallenLARP/cfldangerden/content/en/gnoll/modules/a_toothless_gnoll.md

   The amount of spawns should be 3-5 spawns per PC to ensure proper tooth distribution.

   Jacob's lack of respect for the gnolls shows while hunting.
 He should make the PCs slightly uncomfortable with his talk and actions.
+Jacob leaves the area before 'The Breaking Ritual' and 'They Have A Troll'.

 outcomes: Jacob Coldren takes the PCs hunting